EV-Spring-2025/hw3-ac618/README.md

   </tr>
 </table>

 The two materials behaves similarly, with jelly having a slightly stronger damping effect.
-As a result, the ficus model shakes slightly less violently in the jelly simulation compared to the plasticine simulation.

 ### Sand and Snow
 To simulate the ficus model as sand or snow, the configurations are modified as follows: